nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_3/readme.md

   <tbody>
     <tr>
         <td colspan="2">
             <p>Commercial and open-source tools have been developed to address the challenge of identifying the security vulnerabilities in different source components.
-If you do not have any technology to secure your open source usage, you can consider using the Dependabot or</p>
-            <p>O<a href="https://owasp.org/">WASP</a> dependency check tools.</p>
+If you do not have any technology to secure your open source usage, you can consider using the Dependabot or <a href="https://owasp.org/">OWASP</a> dependency check tools.</p>
             <p>The Open Web Application Security Project (OWASP), is an online community that produces free tools and technologies in the field of web application security.
 OWASP dependency check is a utility created for developers, which identifies project dependencies and checks if they contain any known, publicly disclosed, open-source vulnerabilities.</p>
         </td>
     </tr>